 I want to share with you some significant lessons she taught me by the way she lived her life.
 I hope the truths and principles in what I’m going to share with you will have a lasting impact on you.
 It certainly has for me.

-Me and my family all got sick in the summer of 2021 with a variant of the Covid-19 virus.
+My family and I all got sick in the summer of 2021 with a variant (Delta) of the Covid-19 virus.
 My parents, who were 79 at the time, also got the virus soon after.
 We were very worried due to their age, but they got better after a week or two.
 My mother had a nagging cough, but it seemed harmless.
 She eventually went to the doctor, who confirmed she was negative, but thought she had bronchitis and treated her for it.
 It eventually turned into pneumonia.

 As I was with her in the hospital, we got to spend some amazing time with each other.
 There came a point that she couldn’t speak much, and she would tire after just a few words.
 Most of her words were about how much she loved us- and to take care of each other while she was away in the hospital.